Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             Staphylococcus_aureus_HG003:2000:3211:-.
 For computing
                             all protein, just type "all".
 Default is all.
       --without_strain_pubmed, -n
-                            Retrieving the literatures from Pubmed without
+                            Retrieving the literature from Pubmed without
                             assigning strains, Default is False.

     additional arguments:
       --score SCORE, -ps SCORE
-                            Please assign minimum PIE score for searching literatures.
+                            Please assign minimum PIE score for searching literature.
 The value is from -1 (worst) to 1 (best).
                             Default is 0.
       --node_size NODE_SIZE, -ns NODE_SIZE
                             Please assign the size of nodes in figure, default is